 If all we wanted was a meter that could measure 1/2 of a volt, the bare meter movement we have here would suffice.
 But to measure greater levels of voltage, something more is needed.
 To get an effective voltmeter meter range in excess of 1/2 volt, we'll need to design a circuit allowing only a precise proportion of measured voltage to drop across the meter movement.
-This will extend the meter movement's range to being able to measure higher voltages than before.
+This will extend the meter movement's range to higher voltages.
 Correspondingly, we will need to re-label the scale on the meter face to indicate its new measurement range with this proportioning circuit connected.